 KNOXVILLE, Tenn.
 (WATE) — Fall is here and your nose can probably tell you what’s going on — it’s time for seasonal allergies.
 If you get a cough or the sniffles, your first thought may be, is this COVID-19, a cold or something else?

-According to East Tennessee Children’s Hospital staff, the most vulnerable population for contracting any illness are babies and those who have pre-existing health problems.
+According to East Tennessee Children’s Hospital staff, the most vulnerable population for contracting any illness are babies and those who have preexisting health problems.
 So, what’s the best way to protect them and yourself?

-“It’s really challenging for parents to tell the difference between seasonal allergies, common colds, and potentially the COVID virus and how it’s affecting kids,” said East Tennessee Children’s Hospitals Chief Medical Officer, Dr. Joe Childs.
+“It’s really challenging for parents to tell the difference between seasonal allergies, common colds, and potentially the COVID virus and how it’s affecting kids,” said East Tennessee Children’s Hospitals Chief Medical Officer Dr. Joe Childs.

 Now, the changing of seasons has some people concerned about whether their sniffles are from fall allergies or something more severe.

-Testing for each virus would be the next step he said, “we’re really encouraging parents that if you have a sick child or you’re sick yourself to get a COVID test and make sure that at least you don’t have that.”
+“We’re really encouraging parents that if you have a sick child or you’re sick yourself to get a COVID test and make sure that at least you don’t have that.”

-“The protection you want from the flu vaccine, it would be best to wait until it’s closer to when the flu is going to arrive here to get that protection.”
+“The protection you want from the flu vaccine, it would be best to wait until it’s closer to when the flu is going to arrive here to get that protection,” Childs said.